Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Introduction

 The cosmology inference challenge is formidable.
-For a simulation on a $128^3$ grid (approx. 2.1 million voxels), a 64\% void fraction implies that over 1.3 million voxels are dedicated to describing regions where the density contrast is low, and the gradient is near zero.
+For a simulation on a $128^3$ grid (approximately 2.1 million voxels), a 63.7\% void fraction implies that over 1.3 million voxels are dedicated to describing regions where the density contrast is low and the gradient is near zero.
 A typical full $N$-body simulation (forward model) mapping initial conditions to observations requires numerically simulating gravitational dynamics via $N$-body methods, where traditional Markov Chain Monte Carlo (MCMC) approaches require thousands of forward simulations per sample.
 In standard Convolutional Neural Networks (CNNs) or diffusion models operating in voxel space, every one of these 1.3 million void voxels requires the same number of floating-point operations (FLOPs) as the dense, complex voxels inside a galaxy halo.
 This is the ``uniform computation cost'' mismatch of the voxel grid: resources are allocated based on volume, not information density.
-The voxel representation forces a ``worst-case scenario'' resolution across the entire domain as the solver must be fine enough everywhere to handle the densest regions, leading to massive redundancy in the sparse regions (see Figure~\ref{fig:sparsity} Left).
-This mismatch between the uniform sampling of the Eulerian grid and the heterogeneous clustering of matter is the fundamental physical driver for adopting multi-scale representations like hierarchical ball trees~\cite{zhdanov2025erwin}, and 3D point clouds~\cite{chatterjee2025cosmology} as well as wavelets.
+The voxel representation forces a ``worst-case scenario'' resolution across the entire domain as the solver must be fine enough everywhere to handle the densest regions, leading to massive redundancy in the sparse regions (see the left panel of Figure~\ref{fig:sparsity}).
+This mismatch between the uniform sampling of the Eulerian grid and the heterogeneous clustering of matter is the fundamental physical driver for adopting multi-scale representations such as hierarchical ball trees~\cite{zhdanovErwinTreebasedHierarchical2025}, 3D point clouds~\cite{chatterjeeCosmologyPointClouds2025}, and wavelets.